Zacks.com featured highlights include Coastal Financial, Esquire Financial and Mercantile Bank

 For Immediate Release

-Thus, investors should watch for stocks set to surge.
-Investors need to buy stocks with historical earnings growth and witnessing a rise in quarterly and annual earnings estimates.

-We use that basis to determine our stock selections using Zack’s Research Wizard Tool.
+It is calculated by dividing the numerator (month-end price minus 50-day moving average of month-end price) by the 50-day moving average of the month-end price.
+Another momentum indicator — positive relative strength — has been included in this strategy.
+A positive percentage 50-day moving average indicates that the stock is trading at a price higher than its 50-day moving average level, indicating an uptrend.

+Moreover, AAII found that Driehaus primarily focuses on strong earnings growth rates and impressive earnings projections to pick potential outperformers.
+Companies with a strong history of beating estimates are also given importance in this strategy, which was made to provide better returns over the long term.

-The above criteria narrowed the universe of around 7,839 stocks to only 24.
-Here are the three bank stocks:
+These few parameters have narrowed the universe of over 7,743 stocks to only 10.

-Mercantile Bank offers a wide range of banking products and services to businesses and consumers in Grand Rapids and Kent County, creating a friendly hometown banking experience.

-MBWM currently has a Zacks Rank #3.
-The Zacks Consensus Estimate for MBWM’s current-year earnings has increased 0.2% over the past 60 days.
+HCI Group is involved in various business activities such as insurance, IT, real estate, and reinsurance.
+HCI has a Momentum Score of A. The trailing four-quarter earnings surprise for HCI is 117.7%, on average.

-You can sign up now for your 2-week free trial to the Research Wizard and start using this screen in your own trading.
+You can get the rest of the stocks on this list by signing up now for your 2-week free trial to the Research Wizard and start using this screen in your own trading.
 Further, you can also create your own strategies and test them first before taking the investment plunge.

 The Research Wizard is a great place to begin.
 It's easy to use.
 Everything is in plain language.
 And it's very intuitive.
 Start your Research Wizard trial today.
 And the next time you read an economic report, open up the Research Wizard, plug your finds in, and see what gems come out.